 We’ve heard all about fake news but fake wedding guests?
 C’mon, is nothing sacred anymore?
 As ridiculous as it sounds, this story is not unique, but there is a twist.

-However, in both of the cases mentioned both the bride and groom were engaging fake wedding guests services to save face.
+However, in both cases, the bride and groom were engaging fake wedding guest services to save face.

-The latest example being reported takes us to Shaanxi Province in Northern China and happened during the recent Chinese Labour Day holidays.
-The happy couple, a Mr. Wang and a Ms. Liu.
+The latest reported example takes us to Shaanxi Province in Northern China and happened during the recent Chinese Labour Day holidays.
+The happy couple, Mr. Wang and Ms. Liu.

 Mr. Wang, for reasons only he knows, decided to hire two hundred fake wedding guests to represent his family and friends for his big day.
 The pretend friends were mostly poor students and migrant workers being paid 80 yuan ($12) each and the promise of free food.
 The bride, Ms. Liu?
 She had absolutely no idea.

-More unbelievable perhaps is the fact that Mr. Wang and Ms. Liu had actually been a couple for three whole years before this fiasco unfolded.
+More unbelievable, perhaps, is that Mr. Wang and Ms. Liu had been a couple for three whole years before this fiasco unfolded.

-To add insult to injury it now appears that Mr. Wang lied about his age as well.
-Reports suggest he is only 20 years old and therefore below the legal marrying age for men in China.
+To add insult to injury, it now appears that Mr. Wang also lied about his age.
+Reports suggest he is only 20 years old and below the legal marrying age for men in China.

-In a kinder twist of fate it would appear that Mr. Wang’s real parents have come forward and have said they’ll compensate Ms. Liu’s family for the money that was taken.
+In a kinder twist of fate, it would appear that Mr. Wang’s real parents have come forward and said they’ll compensate Ms. Liu’s family for the money taken.